section-engineering-education/engineering-education/content/articles/build-vue-application-with-django-rest-api-and-axios/index.md

   - url: /engineering-education/build-vue-application-with-django-rest-api-and-axios/hero.jpg
     alt: Vue example image
 ---
-When developing applications, it's common to use APIs to consume and display data.
-We can make this possible using the Axios library, that can be used to create Vue.js apps where Django, a python-based backend framework, is only used as an API using the Django rest framework package.
+It is common when developing applications to use APIs to consume and display data.This can be made possible using the Axios library to create Vue.js apps where Django, a python-based backend framework is only used as an API using the Django rest framework package.
 <!--more-->
 To help you grasp this, we'll cover how to use Vue, Axios, and the Django REST APIs to consume and display data from APIs.